 All our content is written by experts with years of experience in the online casino industry.
 All articles, guides, casino reviews and game tests are published with our own names and faces.
 No John Smiths or Jane Does here!

 Joonas Karhu is one of the most knowledgeable and experienced senior figures in the online gambling industry, having spent more than a decade in various roles across the sector.

 He has been a driving force behind Bojoko becoming one of the most popular online casino comparison sites, taking it from launch to tens of thousands of members.

 A founding member of the team, he has been responsible for educating operators and suppliers about Bojoko’s ‘Airbnb‘ concept and to date has onboarded 200+ UK-licensed casino partners.

 Joonas has also helped establish Bojoko as a recognisable bra...

 Lauri Ronkainen is the Head of Content at Good Game, Bojoko's parent company.
 He's one of the key players in planning and executing Bojoko's content strategy.

-Lauri has worked in the online industry for almost 5 years, and of those, the last 4 with Good Game.
+Lauri has worked in the online industry since 2016.
 He plans and coordinates Bojoko's content together with the team and helps plan tools that make Bojoko easier to use

 Toni Halonen has an extensive online casino player experience starting from the early 2000s.
 He has worked over 10 years in the online gambling industry from which six years as a professional poker player.